Bachelor's Programme in Global Development Studies

-A 3-day individual home exam.
-Graded from A-F.
+A 3-day individual take-home exam.
+Graded A-F.

 The study program coordinator and the student representative determine the evaluation form, and whether the courses/subjects are to be assessed mid-way or upon completion (cf. the quality system, chapter 4.1.
 Information about the course/subject will be published in Canvas).